doheelee0328/doheelee0328/README.md

 <h3 size="100" align="center">About Me :princess:</h3>
 <ul>
 <li align="left"><strong>Education :school: </strong>: I graduated from Coventry University with a degree in Aviation Management, but I discovered my true passion in the world of software engineering and decided to pursue it further.
-I recognized the potential for growth and development in the tech industry, and I wanted to be a part of it.</li>
+I realized that software engineering offered me the opportunity to combine my analytical and problem-solving skills with my passion for innovation and creativity.
+While making the switch from Aviation Management to software engineering was a significant decision, I am confident that it was the right one.
+I am excited to continue learning and growing in this field, and I look forward to contributing to the development of innovative and impactful products.</li>
  <br>
 <li align="left"> <strong> Experience :muscle:</strong>:  I am now a tech trainee at La Fosse Academy, where I am gaining hands-on experience in various areas of web development.
 Through this role, I have been able to work on a variety of projects, including building full-stack web applications.  </li>
   <br>